Landlords and tenants need to be aware of their responsibilities when there is an early termination of a lease agreement.

 In summary -

-What a landlord can do when a lease is cancelled early:
+What a landlord can do when a lease is terminated early:

 - Charge the tenant a small cancellation fee to cover the cost of advertising etc

-What a landlord cannot do when a lease is cancelled early:
+What a landlord cannot do when a lease is terminated early:

 Withhold the deposit